While leather is tough as nails, we must also remember that leather is in fact skin. It can become dry, crack, stain, warp, etc

 Waterproofing.
-Waterproofing sprays or waxes provide a coating to your shoe to repel water, snow, baby drool, etc. These treatments generally only need to be done once a year, depending on your use of the product.
-Sprays should only be used in a pinch; they’re convenient, but create a lower quality effect.
+Waterproofing sprays or waxes provide a coating to your shoe to repel water, liquid etc. These treatments generally only need to be done once a year, depending on your use of the product.
+Sprays should only be used minimally; they’re convenient, but create a lower quality effect.
 You’ll need to re-apply a spray several times over the course of a single winter or rainy season.
 With a spray, you’ll be coating laces, zippers, etc., perhaps unnecessarily wearing them and exposing them to chemicals.
 Less is more wth waterproofing so only apply the finest of layers.

 Damp Cloth.
-Using a damp cloth is the old reliable when it comes to leather care.
-Since leather is so very naturally durable anyway, giving it a wipe down (without soap — its chemicals can ruin the leather over time) once a week to get rid of the dirt and dust (the most nefarious culprits to premature wear and tear) constitutes a minimally sufficient care routine.
+Using a damp cloth is an old reliable option when it comes to leather care.
+Since leather is naturally durable, giving it a wipe down (without soap — its chemicals can ruin the leather over time) once a week to get rid of the dirt and dust (the most nefarious culprits to premature wear and tear) constitutes a minimally sufficient care routine.
 If you use nothing else, this is the way to go.

 Wire/Suede Brush.
 In the case of suede (a form of leather that is simply the underside of an animal’s hide), don’t use any of the above products.
 All you’re going to do is use a small wire or suede-specific brush to wipe away dirt and grime.
 Avoid water with suede products as much as possible.